2018 Strasbourg attack: Manhunt and Chekatt's death

 On the evening of 13 December, police found Chekatt in Strasbourg between Neudorf and the Stade de la Meinau.
+He was trying to enter a building at Rue du Lazaret.
 He fired on officers when they tried to question him and they returned fire, killing him.

 Soon after his death, the Islamic State claimed him as one of their "soldiers" through their propaganda outlet, Amaq.
 Christophe Castaner, France's interior minister, dismissed the claim as "completely opportunistic".
-In an interview for France 2 Chekatt's father said his son had been an Islamic State supporter.
-Nine days after Chekatt's death, a USB key containing a video of him pledging allegiance to the Islamic State was found among his belongings judicial sources said.
+In an interview for France 2, Chekatt's father said his son had been an Islamic State supporter.
+Nine days after Chekatt's death, a USB key containing a video of him pledging allegiance to the Islamic State was found among his belongings, judicial sources said.

 Reactions

 The leader of the Rassemblement National (RN) party, Marine Le Pen, described the attack as an "Islamist massacre".
 Laurent Wauquiez, leader of the conservative party Les Républicains, called for a strengthening of the laws.

 Border controls were increased due to Strasbourg's proximity to Germany.
 The Christmas market was closed on the day after the attack.